 A single-phase transformer is a static device, works on the principle of Faraday’s law of mutual Induction.
 At a constant level of frequency and variation of voltage level, the transformer transfers AC power from one circuit to the other circuit.
 There are two types of windings in the transformer.
 The winding to which AC supply is given is termed as Primary winding and in the secondary winding, the load is connected.

 Three Phase Transformer

-If the three single phase transformer is taken and connected together with their all the three primary winding connected to each other as one and all the three secondary windings to each other, forming as one secondary winding, the transformer is said to behave as three phase transformer, that means a bank of three single phase transformer connected together which acts as a three-phase transformer.
+If the three single-phase transformer is taken and connected together with their all the three primary winding connected to each other as one and all the three secondary windings to each other, forming as one secondary winding, the transformer is said to behave as a three-phase transformer, that means a bank of three single-phase transformer connected together which acts as a three-phase transformer.

-Three phase supply is mainly used for electric power generation, transmission and distribution for industrial purpose.
-It is less costly to assemble three single phase transformer to form three-phase transformer than to purchase one single three-phase transformer.
+Three-phase supply is mainly used for electric power generation, transmission and distribution for industrial purpose.
+It is less costly to assemble three single-phase transformer to form a three-phase transformer than to purchase one single three-phase transformer.
 The three-phase transformer connection can be done by Star (Wye) and Delta (Mesh) type.

 The connection of primary and secondary winding can be done by various combinations shown below

 |Primary Winding||Secondary Winding|